 It's simple really.
 My family - specifically, my grandparents.
 Although they are no longer with us, their memory is a constant reminder to me about why I chose this field.

 When my firm was still new, my grandparents (to me, Nanny & Papa) had to move into an assisted living facility.
 My grandfather was showing signs of dementia, and his symptoms were worsening - he needed more specialized care.
-As we all know, the costs of long-term care are astronomical.
-My family and I watched as they drained their savings to live comfortably and safely.
+The costs of long-term care are astronomical.

 My family kept asking me about my grandparents’ legal rights, but I was a young lawyer then, and the truth is, I didn't know the answers.
 I pledged that I would learn everything I could about elder law and estate planning.
 I vowed to find some way — any way — to help my family.
-So I read, and I studied, and I attended continuing legal education, and I read some more.
+So I read, and I studied, and I attended every seminar I could.